 After identifying what to include in the dataset , it was time to start focusing on what images are to be collected.
 To have a better idea of the number of images required as part of the dataset, it was decided to do a small number of test runs using different images of the six food items.
 The first test was made up of eighteen images which included a mix of singular and multiple food items on the same plate.
-All the images throughout the study were taken by an iPhone 11 as the quality of the camera deemed more than excellent, but since these images are quite high in resolution it was opted to scale down the images by a small amount.
-Using a Python script, each image was decreased to 81% of its actual size, from 4032x3024 to 3264x2448 if landscape, and 3024x4032 to 2448x3264 if portrait., or.
+All the images throughout the study were taken by an iPhone 11 as the quality of the camera deemed more than excellent due to past researchers making use of lower quality images whilst making use of Mask R-CNN, but since these images are quite high in resolution it was opted to scale down the images by a small amount.
+Using a Python script, each image was decreased to 81% of its actual size, from 4032x3024 to 3264x2448 if landscape, and 3024x4032 to 2448x3264 if portrait.
+The images where decreased to 81% of their original size because in a research conducted by Pokhrel Binayak as part of his internship with Leapfrog Technology, a similar approach to this research was taken and the researcher achieved promising results whilst using the previously mentioned image dimensions.
 These where then annotated using the previously mentioned tool and prepared for the classifier.
+Since Instance Segmentation was required, it was opted to draw polygons around the food objects rather than bounding boxes.
 A model was then trained with one epoch for the small subset of train images whilst also making use of pre trained weights from COCO as a starting point.
 It was opted to use these weights from previous research as it might reduce the number of iterations/images needed due to the similarities which might be present in the previously trained weights.
 The trained model was then tested on three of the eighteen images which where not included as part of the training set.
 These images included all the food items on one plate to see if anything would be detected, but this was to no avail as nothing was detected.
 The second attempt made use of the model which was created for the second-year research previously mentioned about “Pastizzi”, to see if the model created previously would be able to at least detect the “Pastizzi” found in the test images and thus serve as a good starting point to continue training for the new items added to the list of foods.
-This test showed good results in detecting each instance with pixel-by-pixel recognition but deemed to be over-trained because all of the food items in the image were labelled as “Pastizzi”, even those with little to no similarities.
+This test showed good results in detecting each instance with pixel-by-pixel recognition but deemed to be over-trained because all the food items in the image were labelled as “Pastizzi”, even those with little to no similarities.
 This most probably meant that the model trained in the previous research was over trained with one class thus providing in-accurate results.